Patient education: Bladder cancer diagnosis and staging (Beyond the Basics)

 A person whose cancer is low risk may be able to have less aggressive treatment and follow-up, whereas a person with high-risk bladder cancer may require more aggressive treatment and more frequent follow-up.

 BLADDER CANCER TREATMENT

 The treatment of bladder cancer is discussed separately.
-(See "Patient information: Bladder cancer treatment; non-muscle invasive (superficial) cancer (Beyond the Basics)" and "Patient information: Bladder cancer treatment; invasive cancer (Beyond the Basics)".)
+(See "Patient education: Bladder cancer treatment; non-muscle invasive (superficial) cancer (Beyond the Basics)" and "Patient education: Bladder cancer treatment; invasive cancer (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION